 I convene TV and After, a second year BA module and I have been teaching on Professor James Curran's Media, History and Politics module.
 I have also been a seminar leader on various courses, including Professor Aeron Davis's Promotional Culture and The Structure of Critical Political Communications.
 I have also run the MA Research Skills workshops.

-I first joined Goldsmiths Media and Communications department as a part-time MA Media and Communications student.
-Since completing my PhD in 2013, which, using the case study of BBC Four, examined issues of television quality, cultrual value and television archive in the digital, multiplatofrm age, I started applying my research interests more directly on teaching.
+I first joined Goldsmiths' Department of Media, Communications and Cultural Studies as a part-time MA Media and Communications student.
+Since completing my PhD in 2013, which, using the case study of BBC Four, examined issues of television quality, cultrual value and television archive in the digital, multiplatform age, I started applying my research interests more directly on teaching.

 I taught BA Year 1 TV Broadcast: Industry and Context at the University of Brighton.